 Today there are about 10,000 living Finnish Lapphunds in Finland, with between 1,000-1,300 born each year.
 The breed is consistently in the top ten popular breeds in Finland, where the Lappy's most common role is that of a family companion or hobby dog.
 Outside Finland, populations of the breed can be found in robust numbers in Sweden, Norway, and Denmark (Karppinen).
 The breed is vibrant and healthy in many countries.

 Bearspaw Finnish Lapphunds is proud to play a role in the foundation of the breed in Canada.
-Our foundation stock is almost entirely Finnish in origin.
+Our foundation stock is almost entirely Finnish in origin, and dogs imported directly by us.
 We are actively importing Finnish DNA, in order to expand the gene pool here in Canada.
 We seek to ensure the breeding of healthy dogs who well represent Finnish Lapphunds.